tsaopy/tsaopy.github.io/index.md

 # Welcome to TSAOpy

-A Python library developed to fit user defined differential equations (with the form of anharmonic oscillators) to time series data that show a roughly periodic behaviour.
+Time Series by Anharmonic Oscillators is a Python library developed to fit user defined differential equations (with the form of anharmonic oscillators) to time series data that show oscillating behaviour.

 ## What it does